1. Home: Explore careers

 Working environment

-You could work at a store or in a court.
+You could work at a store.

 Your working environment may be crowded.